Exchange-Ninja/MessagingTools/README.md

 This PowerShell Module uses the Microsoft.Exchange.Management.PowerShell.E2010 PSSnapin.
 It is built and designed to work specifically with Exchange 2010 SP3 RU5+

-It Requires PowerShell V2.0 and Exchange Management Tools if not ran on an Exchang Server directly.
+It Requires PowerShell V2.0
+Exchange Management Tools are required if not ran on an Exchang Server directly.

 The module contains the following functions.